casualsnek/cassowary/README.md

 - Creating application launcher for windows application easily

 #### This README consists of instructions for
-- Installing up cassawory on linux host
+- Installing up cassowary on linux host
 - Setting up Windows vm with virt-manager
 - Installing up cassowary on windows and linux
-- Building cassowory from source
+- Building cassowary from source
 - Extra How to's and FAQ
 - How can i help ?
-## Installing cassawory on Linux host
+## Installing cassowary on Linux host
 Here we will be using arch linux, you can easily find equivalent commands for your linux distro
-- Goto the release page and download lastest .whl file
+- Goto the release page and download latest .whl file
 - Open terminal on the location where you downloaded the .whl file
 - Install python3 and dependencies by running following commands on terminal
 ```